AY2122S2-CS2103T-T09-2/tp/docs/UserGuide.md

 * Prefixes can be in any order.<br>
   e.g. If the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

+* If an input contains `"/"`, you may wish to avoid putting spaces after `"/"`.
+This is to prevent the symbol from being recognized as a prefix.<br>
+  e.g. `s/Java/Python` will be interpreted as a single skill of `Java/Python` but if you specify `n/Bob s/  Java/Python`, `Java/` will be interpreted as a prefix.

-* If an input is expected only once in the command but you specified it multiple times, only the last occurrence of the input will be taken.<br>
+* If an input is expected only once in the command, but you specified it multiple times, only the last occurrence of the input will be taken.<br>
   e.g. If you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

+* * If a valid prefix is given twice, but you only specified the input for the last occurrence of said prefix, then the input will be accepted.
+    However, if you left the input for the last prefix empty, you will receive an error message.<br>
+    e.g. If you specify `p/ p/56785678`, `p/56785678` will be taken but if you specify `p/56785678 p/`, you will receive an error message.

 * Extraneous inputs for commands that do not take in inputs (such as `help`, `list` and `exit`) will be ignored.<br>
   e.g. If the command specifies `help 123`, it will be interpreted as `help`.

 * `INDEX` refers to the index of the Applicant in the displayed list. `INDEX` must be a positive integer.<br>
   e.g. `delete 1` is valid and `delete -1` is invalid.